Somes Bar – Center Of Klamath River Resources & Recreation

 Somes Bar – the Middle Klamath Geography And Resources

 Somes Bar is centered at the confluence of the Klamath and Salmon Rivers at Latitude: 41.45 Longitude: -123.48 with an indeterminate altitude due to largely vertical terrain.
 This is a strikingly beautiful, rugged and remote section of the middle Klamath River with grid provided electrical power remaining entirely unavailable except at the Salmon River confluence near the Humboldt county line.
-Private land is limited to isolated parcels surrounded by larger tribal and U.S. government land holdings that are managed in a more primitive and natural state.
+Private land is limited to isolated parcels surrounded by larger U.S. government land holdings that are managed in a more primitive and natural state.
 The climate of the Middle Klamath is temperate and relatively wet, with annual rainfalls exceeding 60 inches.
 The weather and river conditions vary seasonally and should be monitored by those visiting the area.
 Somes Bar and area real-time weather and river conditions can be found summarized at The Klamath River Report.

 The Somes Bar population fluctuates around 200 permanent residents but this small number seriously understates the importance of this area.
 A reality check for the relevancy of Somes Bar can be viewed by surveying the number of community and governmental agencies that have an assigned oversight or otherwise vested interest in monitoring and managing the area resources.
-A partial list includes: The Karuk Tribe, the U.S. Forest Service, California Fish and Game, The California Department Of Forestry, U.S.Fish and Wildlife Service, California State Water Resources Control Board, NOAA Fisheries, The Klamath Forest Alliance, The Salmon River Restoration Council, The Mid-Klamath Watershed Council, etc. It would be an interesting calculation to determine the ratio of persons employed to manage and watch the Somes Bar Area resources to the number of persons actually living in the area.
+A partial list includes: the U.S. Forest Service, California Fish and Game, The California Department Of Forestry, U.S.Fish and Wildlife Service, California State Water Resources Control Board, NOAA Fisheries, The Klamath Forest Alliance, The Salmon River Restoration Council, The Mid-Klamath Watershed Council, etc. It would be an interesting calculation to determine the ratio of persons employed to manage and watch the Somes Bar Area resources to the number of persons actually living in the area.

 “The Klamath-Siskiyou ecoregion of Northwest California is one of the most diverse temperate forest regions on earth.
 To the locals, the ecoregion goes by many names: the Klamath Knot for it’s rugged mountain ranges: State of Jefferson, for a local secession movement popularized in 1941; and Bigfoot Country, for the reputed sightings and mythical connection this creature inspires in indigenous communities.
 To biogeographers and conservationists, however, this area has many accolades, including designation as a World Conservation Union global center of plant diversity, a World Wildlife Fund Global 2000 ecoregion and proposed United Nations Educational, Scientific and Cultural Organization (UNESCO) designation as a biosphere reserve.” -Dominick A. Dellasala, Ph.D